dcordell99/etch_a_sketch-OP/README.md

 This will take a number between 8 and 35 and build a grid on the sketch pad to corresponding dimensions (i.e. 8 = 8x8, 35 = 35x35).

+**NOTE: This is designed for desktop only and -will not- function nor look good on mobile.

 That's it!
 Simple and sweet.